The Croods: Production

 Director/Screenplay/Story Chris Sanders (left) and Kirk DeMicco (right).

-The film was announced in May 2005 under the working title Crood Awakening.
-It was originally going to be a stop motion film, being made by Aardman Animations, the creators of Wallace & Gromit: The Curse of the Were-Rabbit, as part of a "5 film deal" with DreamWorks Animation.
+The Croods was announced in May 2005 under the working title Crood Awakening.
+It was originally going to be a stop-motion film, being made by Aardman Animations, the creators of Wallace & Gromit: The Curse of the Were-Rabbit, as part of a "5-film deal" with DreamWorks Animation.
 John Cleese and Kirk DeMicco had been working together on a feature based on Roald Dahl's story The Twits, a project that never went into production.

-DreamWorks got a copy of their script and liked it, and invited Cleese and DeMicco over to take a look at the company's ideas to see if they found something they would like to work with.
+DreamWorks Animation got a copy of their script and liked it, and invited Cleese and DeMicco over to take a look at the company's ideas to see if they found something they would like to work with.
 They chose a basic story idea about two cavemen on the run, an inventor and a luddite, and wrote the first few drafts of the script.
-In January 2007, with the departure of Aardman due to the box-office underperformance of Flushed Away, the rights for the film reverted to DreamWorks.
-Aardman, however, continued experimenting with the idea of a Stone Age-themed story which became Early Man, and was released in 2018.
+In January 2007, with the departure of Aardman due to the box-office underperformance of Flushed Away, the rights for the film reverted to DreamWorks Animation.
+Aardman Animations, however, continued experimenting with the idea of a Stone Age-themed story which became Early Man, and was released in 2018.

 In March 2007, Chris Sanders, writer and director of Disney's Lilo & Stitch, joined DreamWorks to direct the film, with intentions to significantly rewrite the script.
 In September 2008, it was reported that Sanders took over How to Train Your Dragon putting Crood Awakening on hold, and thus postponing its original schedule for a year to a then planned March 2012.
 The film's final title, The Croods, was revealed in May 2009, along with new co-director, DeMicco.
 In March 2011, the film got another delay, being pushed back a year to March 1, 2013, and finally to March 22.

 Release

 Theatrical

 The Croods had its world premiere in the out of competition section at the 63rd Berlin International Film Festival on February 15, 2013.
-It was released in the United States by 20th Century Fox (Note: In 2018, the film's distribution rights were transferred from 20th Century Fox to Universal Pictures.
-This is because Comcast and NBCUniversal acquired DreamWorks Animation in 2016.) on March 22, 2013.
-As part of the distribution deal, it marked the first DreamWorks Animation film to be distributed by Fox, since the end of their distribution deal with Paramount in 2012.
+It was released in the United States by 20th Century Fox on March 22, 2013.
+As part of the distribution deal, it was the first DreamWorks Animation film to be distributed by 20th Century Fox, following the expiration of their previous distribution deal with Paramount Pictures in 2012.
 The film was the first feature film to be shown in the 4DX format, featuring strobe lights, moving seats, blowing wind, fog and scent effects in Hungary, where it was shown at the Cinema City theater in Budapest, Hungary.
 It was also the first film in China to be distributed by Oriental DreamWorks, a film production and distribution company founded in 2012 by DreamWorks Animation and Chinese investment companies.